mominul-ssv/cossif/README.md

 Note that the saving of the trained `models` on [Kaggle](https://www.kaggle.com/) must be conducted manually.
 The details are provided on the scripts and must be followed accordingly.

 ## 2f.
 Performance evaluation
-The `performance` evaluation of all our trained models can be done anytime, provided that the models reside in the following folder order.
+The `performance` evaluation of all our pre-trained models can be done anytime, provided that the models reside in the following folder order.

 ```
 models/